Fr. O'Flanagan's History & Heritage pages: the Art, Astronomy, Music & Archaeology of Ancient Ireland

 The Carrowmore Megalithic Complex

 County Sligo is one of the most beautiful areas of Ireland, with rugged mountains, beautiful lakes, and fabulous coastlines so it is no surprise that it was colonized and settled early in the neolithic.
-This early landfall is demonstrated by the discovery of a number of sites during road construction which have yeilded early neolithic pottery and lots of fragments of charcoal dating to 4,200 BC, with early dates from along the River Garavogue, a river named after the local neolithic goddess.
+This major landfall is demonstrated by the discovery of a number of sites during road construction which have yeilded early neolithic pottery and lots of fragments of charcoal dating to around 4,200 BC, with early dates from along the River Garavogue, a river named after the local neolithic goddess.
 The oldest causewayed enclosure currently known in either Ireland and England, which dates to 4,200 BC, was discovered at Magheraboy during roadworks, and many dates with similar horizons have been discovered recently.
 The slightly surreal Abbeyquarter passage-grave, by the banks of the Garavogue near Sligo town may be one of the earliest such monuments to have been built in Ireland.

 Carrowmore, close to Sligo town, is the largest and oldest megalithic complex in Ireland.
 There were probably as many as forty stone circles with central dolmen chambers on raised platforms or tertres, but many of the monuments have been destroyed by land-clearance and quarrying.
 These are some of the oldest monuments in Ireland, an early form of passage-grave built by some of the very first farmers to arrive on this island.